antonioso-ng/directus-extension-operation-nanoid/README.md

     </picture>
 </p>

 # Introduction
 A Directus operation extension that generates a NanoID for your Directus flows using the official [`nanoid`](https://github.com/ai/nanoid) package.
 - **Customize your seed**: Use the default alphabet (`A-Za-z0-9_-`) or use your own custom alphabet.
-- **Set your length**: Modify the length of yoru NanoID according to your flow use-case.
+- **Set your length**: Modify the length of your NanoID according to your flow use-case.
 - **Add a prefix or suffix**: Want to use Stripe-style identifiers?
 Add a prefix and suffix to generated NanoIDs.

+# Use Cases
+- **Alternate IDs**: Create secondary IDs for your Directus items and resources.
+- **Unique identifiers**: Generate unique IDs for invoices, product codes, or any other specific needs.
+- **URL shortening**: Produce short, shareable links or permalinks.

 # Installation
 ## Install via Directus Marketplace
-The easiest way to install this package is via the Directus Marketplace, located inside of your Settings module.
+The easiest way to install this extension is through the Directus Marketplace, located inside of your Settings module.

 ## Install via Package Manager
-Install the extension by using `npm install` or the package manager of your choice (i.e. `pnpm`, `bun`) to your Directus project.
+Install the extension by using your preferred package manager (i.e. `pnpm`, `bun`).
 ```sh
 # Using pnpm
 pnpm i directus-extension-operation-nanoid